stephen-bunn/torvend/README.rst

 =======
 Torvend
 =======
-A framework for public torrent vendor scrapers
+A command line utility for searching for torrents across many popular sharing sites

 |